-Long before the coronavirus pandemic moved a good chunk of our world online we all knew one of the biggest challenges facing brands is audience engagement.
+Long before the coronavirus pandemic moved a good chunk of our world online, we all knew one of the biggest challenges facing brands is audience engagement.
 Nowhere is this question more crucial than in fundraising, wherein the act of grabbing attention can mean the difference between drumming up support for a worthy cause, or not.
 So how can we drum up this kind of engagement at a virtual fundraiser?

 As one of the world's leading ticketing and virtual event platforms, Eventcube has seen a host of virtual fundraising ideas tried and tested.
-Some have wound up on this list of 12 proven virtual fundraising ideas, others are probably best left on the shelf.
-Having spent some time separating wheat from chaff, let's cut to the chase and concentrate on the concepts that did work, and when you're done here we recommend looking at these virtual event planning tools that can make pulling any of these off much easier.
+Some have wound up on this list of 24 proven virtual fundraising ideas, others are probably best left on the shelf.
+Having spent some time separating the wheat from chaff, let's cut to the chase and concentrate on the concepts that did work, and when you're done here, we recommend looking at these virtual event planning tools that can make pulling any of these off much easier.

-Our 12 proven virtual fundraising ideas are:
+Our 24 proven virtual fundraising ideas are:

-Auctions are a tried and tested way to fundraise and luckily they translate particularly well online.
+Auctions are a tried and tested way to fundraise, and luckily they translate particularly well online.
 Participants can join from wherever they are in the world and bid on given items.
 With virtual venue software like we offer at Eventcube, you can build a totally custom experience - perfect for something like an auction.

 We'd also recommend trying to create bespoke rounds that tie an overall theme together relating to the brand or cause.
-Apart from that, this is also pretty simple sell tickets, ask questions, test knowledge or skills, crown victor(s) and hand out the spoils.
+Apart from that, an online pub quiz is also a pretty simple way to sell tickets, ask questions, test knowledge or skills, crown victor(s) and hand out the spoils.

-Eventcube has an unbeatable platform for hosting your livestream event, and whether you want to run this for free or choose to sell tickets, it's possible to incorporate options for the audience to donate as they watch.
+Eventcube has an unbeatable platform for hosting your live stream event, and whether you want to run this for free or choose to sell tickets, it's possible to incorporate options for the audience to donate as they watch.